rnajena/sugar/README.md

 Run tests with `sugar test`.

-Other options are detailed in the documentation.
+Other options are described in the documentation.

 ### Contributions

-Contributions are welcome! -- e.g. report or fix bugs, discuss or add features, enhance the documentation.
+Contributions are welcome! -- e.g. report or fix bugs, discuss or add features, improve the documentation.